AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-Sending proofs allows you to validate your email and check various elements like links, opt-out links and mirror pages, images and detect possible errors.
+Sending test emails allows you to validate your email and check various elements like links, opt-out links and mirror pages, images and detect possible errors.

 Proofs can be sent to two types of recipients:

-* **Test profiles / audiences**: send proofs to seed addresses, which are additional recipients in the database that are not part of the email target,
+* **Test profiles**: send proofs to seed addresses, which are additional and fictitious recipients in the database,
 * **Substitution profiles**: send proofs to a specific email address using an existing profile.
 This allows you to place yourself in the position of the profiles and get an exact representation of the message that the profile will receive.

 ## Select the proofs recipients {#recipients}